ADAM-ESHAG/Panthere/README.md

 # Panthere
-La Panthere is an agence web design based on Lyon.
+La Panthere is an agence web design based in Lyon.
 The agence was on the right way, but lately we descouvred that the name of the company disappear only on the second page in search engines.

 # SEO